chetanmeh/meta64/readme.md

 * Sharing a node to a specific User
 * Removing individual Share privileges from nodes
 * Short URL GUID for any node, so it can be referenced by URL
+* Sends email notification when someone creates a new node under a node you own.
 * Uploading attachments (attached files) onto a node
 * Upload from local machine
 * Upload directly from any internet URL.